paul-wolf/djaq/README.md

     pip install Djaq

-Install latest HEAD from github:
+But for now, you probably want to install the latest commit from github:

     pip install https://github.com/django/django/archive/master.zip

 Functions
 ---------

-To understand available functions for column expressions or filters, if a function is not defined by DjangoQuery, then the function name is passed without further intervention to the underlying SQL.
+If a function is not defined by DjangoQuery, then the function name is passed without further intervention to the underlying SQL.
 A user can define new functions at any time by adding to the custom functions.
 Here's an example of adding a regex matching function: